KevinAbrahamRepo/Data-Analytics-Projects/Supervised Models/NLP/README.md

 ### Code + Models Tested:
 There are two versions of the code I worked on simultanously that I hope to eventually combine into one.
 * **Part 1** includes a more detailed approach to extracting and analysing the tweets.
-This also includes a few supervised models that I attempted to run to predict the sentiment of a tweet such as:
+This also includes a few supervised models that were run to predict the sentiment of a tweet:
   * Naive Bayes - 87% accuracy
   * Support Vector Machine (Linear Kernel) - 95% accuracy
   * Support Vector Machine (Polynomial Kernel) - 20% accuracy (will need to tune parameters further)
 * **Part 2** includes some general exploratory analysis.

-All libaries used have been listed in each of the python code files.
+**NOTE: All libaries used have been listed in each of the python code files.**